b01/d3/README.md

 ## Description
-A PHP library for accessing Battle.net Diablo 3 REST service.
+An interface (written in PHP) for accessing Battle.net Diablo 3 REST service.

 ## Requirements